Billy Ngawini: Gold Coast Breakers

-He made an exciting start to the 2009 season for the Breakers, playing at fullback and first-five.
-His excellent footwork, fast pace, accurate passing and deft offloads assisted in many scoring plays.
-Helped the Breakers climb to second in the competition table after eleven rounds.
+He made a start to the 2009 season for the Breakers, playing at fullback and first-five.
+His footwork, fast pace, accurate passing and deft offloads assisted in many scoring plays.
+He also helped the Breakers climb to second in the competition table after eleven rounds.

 Despite only playing the first half of the season (due to his move to Leinster), Ngawini had the third highest number of votes in the Alec Evans Medal for the best and fairest player in the Queensland Premier Rugby.

 During his time playing rugby union on the Gold Coast, he was also selected to play for the Queensland Reds 2nd XV.

 Leinster Rugby

 He played with Leinster Rugby at the beginning of the 2009–10 Magners League.
 He was selected for the Leinster squad for the pre-season match vs Rugby Nice Côte d'Azur Université-Racing, scoring an impressive try in the 66th minute on debut for Leinster.
 He also played for Leinster versus London Irish.

 Visa issues prevented his continuation with Leinster.